sepnyc/pd-javascript/session-6/lesson-plan.md

 ##### Learning Outcomes

+- Write JavaScript in files that changes a web page.
-- Write JavaScript that changes a web page.
+- Write JavaScript in a browser console that changes a web page.
 - Render content to a user interface (UI) in HTML with JavaScript.
 - Delay code execution in the browser.
-- Explain the purposes of and differences between HTML, CSS, and JavaScript.

 In this lesson, we'll continue exploring how to integrate JavaScript into a web page.
 Using the memory game we worked on in previous lessons as a base, we'll see how JavaScript can be used in a browser to manipulate the elements on the page, respond to user input, render text, and set "timeouts" for delayed execution.